Devizes White Horse: Modern history

 Devizes White Horse is affectionately nicknamed "Chalkie" by locals.
-Shortly after Devizes White Horse's completion, it was included alongside the other seven canonical Wiltshire white horses on the 90-mile walking tour 'Wiltshire's White Horse Trail', better known as simply the White Horse Trail, which visits all eight of the canonical white horses in Wiltshire.
-The tour was established in 2000 by the Wiltshire Tourism board.
+Shortly after its completion, it was included alongside the other seven canonical Wiltshire white horses on the 90-mile walking route Wiltshire's White Horse Trail, better known simply as the White Horse Trail, which visits all eight canonical white horses in Wiltshire.
+The trail was established in 2000 by the Wiltshire Tourism Board.
 Padwick praised the trail, writing that "A lot of people are interested in doing recreational activities like this and taking on lesser and greater degrees of walking."
-Since 2006, Devizes White Horse has been the start point for an annual charity event known as the White Horse Challenge, where participants tour the full 52-mile walk around the eight canonical Wiltshire white horses to raise money for Wiltshire Air Ambulance.
+Since 2006, Devizes White Horse has been the starting point for an annual charity event known as the White Horse Challenge, in which participants complete the full 52-mile walk around the eight canonical Wiltshire white horses to raise money for Wiltshire Air Ambulance.

-The horse featured at the centre of the logo for Roundway Parish Council, who were uncomfortable with Roundway being mistaken for "a mere adjacent for Devizes," and launched the logo for Roundway in 2011 to help distinguish the settlement from Devizes.
-Roundway Parish Council merged with Devizes Town Council in 2017, although Roundway's last chairman, Chris Callow, spoke proudly of the Roundway parish council's achievements, including helping with the cutting of Devizes White Horse.
-Peter Greed, who designed the millennium horse, died after a long period of sickness in November 2008 at the age of 73, and is commemorated with a plaque on the entrance gate to Bank Field.
+The horse featured at the centre of the logo for Roundway Parish Council, which was concerned that Roundway was being mistaken for "a mere adjacent for Devizes", and launched the logo in 2011 to help distinguish the settlement from Devizes.
+Roundway Parish Council merged with Devizes Town Council in 2017, although Roundway's last chairman, Chris Callow, spoke proudly of the parish council's achievements, including its role in helping with the cutting of Devizes White Horse.
+Peter Greed, who designed the millennium horse, died after a long illness in November 2008 at the age of 73, and is commemorated with a plaque on the entrance gate to Bank Field.